 John’s wife, Elizabeth, was created Baroness Smith of Gilmorehill in 1995.
 She chose her parliamentary title of Gilmorehill, the site of the University of Glasgow, in recognition of the pivotal role the University played in their early life together, and how much the University and the University Union meant to John.

 They have three daughters: Sarah, Jane and Catherine.
-Sarah is Scotland Editor at the BBC, Jane is a full time mother and personal trainer and Catherine is a practicing advocate and Chair of the John Smith Centre for Public Service.
+Sarah is North America Editor at the BBC, Jane is a full time mother and personal trainer and Catherine is a practicing advocate and Chair of the John Smith Centre for Public Service.